open-sourcepad/spsuite-sso/README.md

         let sign_in_url = "https://api.spsuite.co/api";
         return this.http.get(`${sign_in_url}/sso/show`);
     }
- 4. Import AuthGuard and add the guard to route
+ 4. Import AuthGuard and add the guard to route<br />
      example:
       {
         path: 'company-events',
         component: CompanyEventsComponent,
         canActivate: [AuthGuard] ,
       },
-  5. Add this code to the nginit of every component to remove parameters after authentication ngOnInit() {
+  5. Add this code to the nginit of every component to remove parameters after authentication<br />
         this.activeRoute.queryParams.subscribe(routeParams => {
         if(routeParams.sso!=null){
             this.location.replaceState(this.location.path().split("?")[0])